Why having a "Strong" Chart isn't always an advantage If you are new to BaZi,…

 A Poet Supertalent may reflect unresolved emotional trauma or eccentric tendencies developed through deep introspection in previous lives.

-This offers a spiritual explanation for why certain individuals feel called toward specific professions, personalities, or even suffer repeated challenges: they are playing out energetic scripts inherited from before.
+This offers a spiritual explanation for why certain individuals feel called toward specific professions or personalities, or even suffer repeated challenges: they are enacting energetic scripts inherited from earlier periods.

 Luck Pillars as Timed Karmic Activation